-Keep in mind that the person(s) reviewing your application may be looking at dozens, if not hundreds, of applications.
-Everything matters, and you don’t want something minor to be what makes your application stand out in a negative way.
+Keep in mind that the people judging your application may be looking at dozens, if not hundreds, of applications.
+Everything matters, and you don’t want something minor to make your application stand out in a negative way.
 Your application needs to be absolutely PERFECT in every way possible.

 Here are suggestions on the functional side of preparing and submitting scholarship applications.
 Take them for what they are, just suggestions, and remember that above all else, follow the application directions to the letter.